 But it is the same for an existing blog that is doing well.
-New articles take a long time to rank and it is mostly the older articles that produce the most traffic.
+New articles take a long time to rank and it is mostly older articles that gain backlinks and produce the most traffic.

 As a rule of thumb, posts over one-year-old usually bring in the bulk of the search traffic.

 There are many ways of trying to gain backlinks.